 So-called frivolous lawsuits are oftentimes either misinterpreted or simply don’t provide all of the information.
 It’s hard to include all of the information about a case in just two paragraphs.

 It’s even easier to take the small bits of information and turn it into a punchline.
 For decades, the famous Hot Coffee case ingrained itself within American pop culture.
 From a Toby Keith song to a Seinfeld episode, you’ll find references to the Hot Coffee case.

 In the McDonald’s Hot Coffee case, headlines began shortening the story to simply “Woman wins $3,000,000 lawsuit over hot coffee.”
 Now that you know the full story, it’s clear that there is so much more to this “frivolous” lawsuit than just that.
 Despite these cases having strong legal merit, the media’s portrayal of the case can grossly warp the actual story.

 Tort Reform Is Bad For Our Democracy

-In theory, putting these limits on how much economic damages plaintiffs can claim from defendants would lessen health insurance costs, as less people would make frivolous claims.
+In theory, putting these limits on how much in economic damages plaintiffs can claim from defendants would lessen health insurance costs, as fewer people would make frivolous claims.
 However, the price of health insurance has actually gone up even with the state-mandated caps.
-In fact, 2019 actually saw the highest spike since April, 2014.
+In fact, 2019 actually saw the highest spike in premiums since April 2014.

 Tort Reform Lobbyists dramatically affect the lives of American citizens that would otherwise deserve all the damages.
 Tort reform limits how much plaintiffs can claim and what grounds they can sue wrongdoers.
 Civil lawsuits allow even the smallest voices to have a say against large entities, and can even ignite change the way Gregory Roach and Stella Liebeck did.